angrycub/katacoda-scenarios/nomad-connect-acls/consul_policy.md

    c1b732ff-bcc0-3c6a-3c53-d41c7e41797f - consul-agent-token
 ```

-In the next step, we will configure the Consul agent to use this token.
+In the next step, you will configure the Consul agent to use this token.